-Tax codes apply to everyone who is employed full-time or part-time, or receiving a private pension and everyone who is in receipt of a tax code has a responsibility to check that the tax code is correct.
-Do not assume that responsibility for getting it right rests with employers, pension providers and HMRC.
-Whilst they have their part to play, it is ultimately up to everyone to make sure that their tax codes are right and also working correctly.
+Tax codes apply to the income of everyone who is employed full-time or part-time, or receiving a private pension and everyone who receives a tax code has a responsibility to check that the tax code is correct.
+Do not think that responsibility for getting it right rests with employers, pension providers and HMRC.
+Whilst they have their part to play, it is ultimately up to everyone to make sure that their tax codes are right and working correctly.
+If you believe there is a mistake, you should contact HMRC immediately to have it corrected.

 Nowadays, coding notices are computer generated within HMRC and transmitted directly to employers' or pension providers' computer systems without any human intervention.
-This sometimes means that errors can go undetected for a whole year or even longer, so it's important that you check the details.
-If there is an error and the wrong amount of tax is collected, HMRC will follow this up and you could face a tax bill after the end of the tax year.
-However if you check your code and spot the error you can let HMRC know and avoid an unexpected bill later.
+This sometimes means that errors can go undetected for a whole year or even longer, so it is important that you check the details.
+If there is a mistake on the code and the wrong amount of tax is collected, HMRC will follow this up and you could face a tax bill after the end of the tax year.
+However, if you check your code and spot the error you can let HMRC know and avoid an unexpected bill later.